State Energy Program (United States): Mission

-Deputy Assistant Secretary for Operations and Strategic Innovation: Director of the organization’s business operations including budget, IT, project management, strategic programs, the laboratory policy group, and workforce management.

 Programs

 All 56 states, territories, and the District of Columbia receive funding and technical assistance from the State Energy Program.
 (The following programs are a selection of programs and not a completed list.)

 Alabama

 The Energy Division of the Alabama Department of Economic and Community Affairs utilizes SEP funds to increase energy efficiency, reduce energy consumption, and promote market acceptance and deployment of energy-efficiency and renewable energy technologies throughout the state.

-As of 2012 five loans have been executed: one to a yarn plant to install energy efficiency equipment in its manufacturing facilities expected to cut utility costs by 15%; another to fund improvements in a paper company’s headquarters and sawmill operations and cut utility costs by 25% and 12%, respectively; another loan is being used to purchase and install energy efficient equipment in 118 K-12 schools with expected savings to surpass $1 million a year; Retrofits in Alabama Department of Corrections facilities are also being funded; Automotive Industrial Efficiency Program is working to help automotive supply chain companies to reduce energy consumption.
+As of 2012 five loans have been executed: one to a yarn plant to install energy efficiency equipment in its manufacturing facilities expected to cut utility costs by 15%; another to fund improvements in a paper company's headquarters and sawmill operations and cut utility costs by 25% and 12%, respectively; another loan is being used to purchase and install energy efficient equipment in 118 K-12 schools with expected savings to surpass $1 million a year; Retrofits in Alabama Department of Corrections facilities are also being funded; Automotive Industrial Efficiency Program is working to help automotive supply chain companies to reduce energy consumption.

 Alabama has received $7 million from the SEP since 2010.
 The funds have been used to create and retain 500 jobs.
 Over 6 million square feet of building space has been retrofitted in over 100 buildings.
 More than 20,000 people were newly trained in energy efficiency installations.